SophoLab/docker-lemp/README.md

 The `docker compose up` run the container and `-d` is for run the process in background.

-For stop container :
+Stop the container :
     `docker-compose stop`

-For see all container on the current project :
+List containers :
     `docker-compose ps`
 this command is for display all the current container who runs on the current project.

-For see container logs :
+List container logs :
     `docker-container logs -f`

-for see logs of one service only type :
+Tail the container's logs  :
-    `docker-container logs -f name_of_the_service`
+    `docker-container logs -f [service]`
+Replace [service] with a service name (e.g. nginx) to display this service's logs only.

+Restart the container :
+    `docker-compose restart`

+Stop and/or Destroy container:
+    `docker-compose down`

+Stop and/or destroy the containers and their volumes
+    `docker-compose down -v`

+Delete everything, including images and orphan containers
+    `docker-compose down -v --rmi all --remove-ophans`